dalanicolai/gnome-tracker-extension/README.md

 ## Usage

 Type keyword followed by a search term.
 Tracker (default: gt and ts), recoll (default: rc) and docfetcher (default: df) by default search case-insensitive for matches with full words.
-However all allow to use wildcards (use symbol * ) at the and of a search term.
+However all these keywords allow to use wildcards (use symbol * ) at the and of a search term.
+As the tracker and recoll searches can return many results these searches can be narrowed down by an single grep using g followed by the keyword (see image) where the grep works only on the filename field.
 The locate keyword can be extended twice with a grep using g keyword (see image).

 The calibre keyword (default: cb) searches in the title and author_sort (**can be different from te author field,** see book's metadata) fields and can handle two query patterns separated by a space (e.g. "cb hello dan") where the search is case insensitive and includes wildcards before and after the patterns.